Ashkelon dog cemetery: Description

-The dogs were physically similar, with close anatomical similarities to the present-day Canaan Dog.
+The dogs were physically similar, with close anatomical similarities to the present-day Canaan dog.
 Rather than being a single breed, they appear to represent examples of a naturally occurring canid population adapted to the hot and semi-arid conditions of the region.
 Dogs of this type gave rise to the Canaan Dog through selective breeding in modern times.

 Interpretation

+Ancient Semitic religion and Zoroastrianism

 Numerous dog burials with religious contexts have been found in the southern Levant, dating back as far as 3500 BC.
 The phenomenon of dog burials in the region appears to have reached a peak under the Persian rule (586–332 BC) and continued into the Hellenistic period, though the reasons for the growth and decline of the practice are unclear.
 Individual or small numbers of dog burials have been found throughout the region, though the Ashkelon cemetery is in a class of its own for its sheer size.

 Stager hypothesizes that "the best explanation seems to be that the Ashkelon dogs were revered as sacred animals.
 As such, they were probably associated with a particular deity and with that god's sacred precinct, about which the dogs were free to roam."
 The care taken with the individual interments indicates "an intense relationship between dogs and humans."
 Dogs were revered in Persian Zoroastrian tradition, but were also associated with healing gods in Canaanite, Phoenician, Babylonian and Assyrian tradition.
 For instance, the Babylonian goddess of health, Nintinugga or Gula, had the dog as her symbol and was described as "she who by the touch of her pure hand revives the dead."
 M. Heltzer notes evidence from Sicily of a possible cultic link between dogs and the Middle Eastern goddess Astarte, and Herodotus mentions that the oldest temple in Ashkelon was dedicated to Aphrodite, who the Greeks associated with Astarte.

 The dogs may have been part of a healing cult in which they were trained to lick the wounds or sores of humans, in exchange for a fee.
 Stager speculates that future archaeologists may discover a temple dedicated to the cult somewhere in the ruins of ancient Ashkelon.
 The identity of the deity concerned is unknown, but he suggests that it may have been Resheph, the Phoenician god of healing and plague.